Strategic Stoicism

 “Reputation should be considered not for itself, but for the influence it lends to virtue.”—Seneca, paraphrased from De Tranquillitate Animi

-Strategic: Reputation is an operational asset, armor against slander, a weapon of influence.
+Strategic: Reputation is an operational asset, armor against slander, and a weapon of influence.
 I guard it dispassionately, as I would my sword: maintained not for vanity, but for effectiveness.
 If it must be sacrificed for virtue or mission, I let it go.
-But while it serves, I keep it sharp, and wield it virtuously.
+But while it serves, I keep it sharp and wield it virtuously.

 Dominance:

 Pure Response: Dominance over others is indifferent, neither good nor evil.
 The only true dominion is over the self.
 To seek mastery over others is to become a slave to opinion and desire.
-I concern myself only with mastering what is mine: my will, my reason, my character.
+I concern myself only with mastering what is mine: my will, my reason, and my character.

 “No man is free who is not master of himself.”—Epictetus, Discourses 4.1